heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 # Interoperability Considerations {#interoperability-considerations}

-In order for the workload to access the resource, the following requires prior configuration:
+In order for the workload to access the resource,

 1. The JWT Issuer must be recognized by the Authorization Server,
-2. Claims in the JWT must be validated and "exchanged" for an identity legible to the Resource Server,
+2. Claims in the JWT are inspected and used to determine an identity legible to the Resource Server,
-3. and the resulting Resource Server identity must be authorized to access the Resource.
+3. And the resulting Resource Server identity must be authorized to access the Resource.

-Step \#1 requires an explicit trust relationship between the Authorization Server and the JWT Issuer.
+Step \#1 requires the configuration of an explicit trust relationship between the Authorization Server and the JWT Issuer.
 Despite previous attempts to standardize dynamic client registration in [RFC7591] and [OIDC.Dynamic], in practice this trust relationship, still depends on vendor-specific configuration.

+Step \#2 is a processing rule that is also previously-configured in an implementation-dependent manner.
 As an example of current practice for configuration of Steps \#2 and \#3, see [GitHub].

 # Security Considerations {#security-considerations}